bugsnag/maze-runner/docs/features/Error_Config.md

 ## Endpoint

-The `/error-config` endpoint is provided on the mock server for test fixtures to requests error configuration from.
+The `/error-config` endpoint is provided on the mock server for test fixtures to request error configuration from.
 Maze Runner stores any received requests for later inspection.

 ## Cucumber steps